Dr Richard Pope

 - MSci, Meteorology and Oceanography, University of East Anglia

-I help with the supervision of both PhD and UG students in the Atmospheric Chemsitry Group.
-This also includes three funded undergraduate summer placements:
+I also help with the supervision of UG students in the Atmospheric Chemsitry Group.
+This also includes four previously funded undergraduate summer placements:

 - Richard Johnson - Investigation of meteorological processes influencing UK air quality - Summer 2016